vmware-tanzu/sonobuoy/docs/enhancements/status-reporting.md

 ### Goals

 * Create a command `sonobuoy status` that shows the results of an ongoing run.
-* Create an API on Aggregator so Scanner can report status instead of the existing spinner
 * (optional) Workers can report their status to the aggregator

 ### Non-goals